 Celebrate the season with these fun and festive Toy Story Christmas cookies decorated with royal icing.
-Our little Santa Alien already brought us a teaser trailer for Toy Story 4, maybe he will bring us a full one for Christmas!
-Dream big y’all.
+Our little Santa Alien is super cute and delicious!

 The Toy Story franchise really is the gift that keeps on giving.
 Not only are the movies a huge success in every way, the toys themselves have been a part of real life childhoods all over the world.
-This year, with the addition of Toy Story Land at the Walt Disney World Resort and next year’s release of Toy Story 4, we just can’t quit these guys.
+With the addition of Toy Story Land at the Walt Disney World Resort and the release of Toy Story 4, we just can’t quit these guys.

-We love our Toy Story crafts like this DIY Mr. Potato Heat Play Mat or our Toy Story Disney family shirts, so this time I got in the Christmas spirit by making some cute little Toy Story Christmas cookies and you can too!
+We love our Toy Story crafts like this DIY Mr. Potato Heat Play Mat or our Toy Story Disney family shirts, so this time I got in the Christmas spirit by making some cute little Toy Story Christmas cookies!

 Santa Alien Toy Story Christmas Cookies